Traffic calming treatments

 Requests for traffic calming received

-In 2023 and 2024, we took requests for traffic calming projects from:
+In past years, we took requests for traffic calming projects from:

 • Residents